zeevm/delta-kernel-rs/README.md

 There are a few key concepts that will help in understanding kernel:

-1. The `Engine` trait encapsulates all the functionality and engine or connector needs to provide to the Delta Kernel in order to read/write the Delta table.
+1. The `Engine` trait encapsulates all the functionality an engine or connector needs to provide to the Delta Kernel in order to read/write the Delta table.
-2. The `DefaultEngine` is our default implementation of the the above trait.
+2. The `DefaultEngine` is our default implementation of the above trait.
 It lives in `engine/default`, and provides a reference implementation for all `Engine` functionality. `DefaultEngine` uses [arrow](https://docs.rs/arrow/latest/arrow/) as its in-memory data format.